-Self-service background encryption supports all standard and custom fields except description and long and rich text area fields.
-For help synchronizing unsupported fields and other encrypted data, contact Salesforce Customer Support.
+Self-service background encryption supports all standard and custom fields, the Attachment-Content Body field, and field history and feed tracking changes.
+For help synchronizing other encrypted data, contact Salesforce Customer Support.

 To include field history and feed tracking values in self-service background encryption processes, first turn on Encrypt Field History and Feed Tracking Values on the Advanced Settings page.
 You can also enable field history and feed tracking encryption programmatically with the PlatformEncryptionSettings metadata type.
 When this setting is turned on, the self-service background encryption process applies your active key material to your field history and feed tracking values.